- Eight (8) weeks of full-time research during the summers following the sophomore and junior years

 - Ongoing research during the academic year in lieu of work/study or other employment

 - Full participation in all Mellon Mays program activities

 - Maintenance of a strong working relationship with the faculty mentor

 - Presentation of Mellon research at Visible Thinking, Duke’s Undergraduate Research Day, in both junior and senior years

 - Preparation and submission of a senior thesis in the major department

-For more information about the Mellon Mays Program contact our Program Coordinators:
+For more information about the Mellon Mays Program contact our Program Coordinator:

 Prof. Tsitsi Jaji